hks3333/Charity-Platform-Website-/README.md

 ## Theme: Charity platform Website
-## Consequence: Remove colours in the website
+## Consequence: No colours to be used in website